 Your roofing contractor should offer warranties on their work.
 Ask about these warranties ahead of time.
 You should receive a written copy of your warranty and what it will and will not cover.
 Your roofing company should go over it with you to make sure that you understand what it entails.

-8. Make Sure They’ll Follow the Manufacturer’s Specifications
+Make Sure They Follow the Manufacturer’s Specifications on All Jobs

 After inspecting your roof, the roofing contractor should provide you with a written estimate.
 You should always be notified of any changes to the estimate ahead of time – such as if the damage is more extensive than initially thought.

-There’s a certain kind of roofing contractor that you should always be wary of; they’re often called “fly-by-night” roofers.
+There’s a certain kind of roofing contractor that you should always be wary of: “fly-by-night” roofers.
 These kinds of roofers will do shoddy work on your roof and then disappear with your money without a trace.
 People fall victim to these kinds of scams all too often, so you should always be cautious before hiring a contractor.
 Here are a few indications that a roofing contractor may be a “fly-by-night” roofer:

 - They knock at your door right after a storm

-- They won’t present proof of liability insurance
+- They won’t present a roof of liability insurance

 - They don’t have an online presence